 - Form I-94 with “RE” notation or refugee stamp issued to a refugee OR

-Who must complete Form I-9?
+Who Must Complete Form I-9?

-How did COVID-19 change I-9 compliance?
+How Did COVID-19 Change I-9 Compliance?

 In March 2020, the Department of Homeland Security relaxed its standards for in-person I-9 verification, due to COVID-19.
+However, those flexibilities ended on July 31, 2023.
+Employers were required to complete in-person physical document inspections for employees whose documents were inspected remotely during the temporary flexibilities by August 30, 2023.

 Verifying remote employees has long been a struggle for employers and it’s only going to continue as more businesses switch to a remote-first workforce.